DrDoneSomething/FrankenYAML/README.md

 <h2>Customization</h2>

   - To modify the built-in button commands and vertical side results for Tasmota List, edit the extensions/tasmota_functions/z_CONFIG.php
+    - Note That the vertical side results will create a refresh button for that value only if it is coded in reference.php
   - To add a new extension to FrankenYAML, create a .php file in the extensions folder, it will create an entry in the nav menu on the top automatically
     - To automatically load css / js files when your extension is loaded. make a '.js' and/or '.css' file with the same file name as your extensions' php file (minus .php).
-It will be dumped into the &gt;head&lt; tag. (eg. <i>my_extension.php</i>, when loaded, will have <i>myextension.js</i> and <i>myextension.css</i> in their &gt;head&lt; tag, if they exist
+It will be dumped into the &lt;head&gt; tag. (eg. <i>my_extension.php</i>, when loaded, will have <i>my_extension.js</i> and <i>my_extension.css</i> in their &lt;head&gt; tag, if they exist
-    - Extensions will inherit all functionality of Tasmota List and will inherit the user's saved settings and whatnot
+    - Extensions will inherit most of the functionality of FrankenYAML and will inherit the user's saved settings and whatnot